Learn Tailwind CSS: Customization & Extension Guide

 Plugins 🔌:

 Plugins in Tailwind CSS are packages that allow you to add new utility classes or customize existing ones.
-We use it for extending Tailwind with reusable third-party plugins.
+We use it to extend Tailwind with reusable third-party plugins.
 It enhances the framework's capabilities and provides additional features or styles. 🔌💡

 1. Installing Plugins: